Levi-Ackman/Rebutall_ICML2024/README.md

 # Leddam

-This is the supplementary experiment and visualization repository for the paper "**Revitalizing Multivariate Time Series Forecasting: Learnable Decomposition with Inter-Series Dependencies and Intra-Series Variations Modeling**," currently under review at ICML 2024.
+This is the supplementary experiment and visualization repository for the paper "**Revitalizing Multivariate Time Series Forecasting: Learnable Decomposition with Inter-Series Dependencies and Intra-Series Variations Modeling**," currently under reviewed at ICML 2024.

 ## Readers can check each markdown file to view corresponding supplementary experiments and analyses.